HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 In any event, we can close the files and actually submit the AlphaFold calculations to the supercomputer.
 MSU's HPCC uses the SLURM job scheduler, which uses the command `sbatch` to submit a calculation to the computer.
-In the dawn of computing, you used to have to submit a calculation as a batch of punchcards, which was know colloquially as a "batch job" or simply a "job", so I'm switching to this terminology now.
+In the dawn of computing, you used to have to submit a calculation as a batch of punchcards, which was known colloquially as a "batch job" or simply a "job", so I'm switching to this terminology now.
 `squeue` can be used to see what jobs are in the job queue that the supercomputer is executing or are waiting to execute.
 Since most of the jobs are submitted by others, passing the `--me` flag will give you information on jobs that *you* currently have running.
 Below are the terminal commands.